MicrosoftDocs/Viva/Viva/goals/integrations-overview.md

 To disable an integration, select **Manage**, and then select **Disable integration** from the **Change** dropdown.

 > [!NOTE]
-> OKRs that currently use the connection will no longer be able to sync.
+> OKRs that currently use the disabled connection will no longer be able to sync.